DN-ST/sheebakatoofan/README.md

 - Frequently updated
 - Multi Language Support

-Can be found on Telegram as [@Alita_Robot](https://t.me/Alita_Robot)
+Can be found on Telegram as [@](https://t.me/)
 </br>

-Alita is currently available in 1 Language as of now:
+is currently available in 1 Language as of now:
 - **US English**

 More languages can be managed in the _locales_ folder.